Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * NEW_IMAGE: entired new item will be added
 * OLD_IMAGE: entired pre-change item will be added
 * NEW_AND_OLD_IMAGES: entired item before and after chaning will be added

+### Glabol table
+> Managed Multi-master, Multi-regioned Replication
+* Default operate in the single region
+* Steps
+  1. Enable streams
+  2. Add additional region to replica table
+* All tables in the different regions allow to read operation and write operation
+  * Last write to the same item will override the previous results
+* Only allow an **empty table** to enable global table
+* Based on **Dynamodb Streams**
+* Multi-region redundancy for DR or HA
+* No application writes
+* Replication latency under **one second**